sinasartip/Portfolio-Managment-with-Beta-Weighted-Delta/README.md

 ## How To Use

 #### Installation
-Currently the project consists of 3 functions.
-Two to find the beta weighted delta of stocks and Options and another to draw a correlation matrix.
-So to install you simply download and use the functions as you see fit.
+The project is currently using yfincane to download its stock data.
+To use the code first download each python file and use the function as you see fit.
+The first thing to do is to write the ticker symble of the stocks you want to use in the stocks.txt file.

 An example of its use is given in main.py which you can run in python.